 - 1.1.
-To present to Performance Scrutiny Committee the third quarter's performance 2023/24 (up to 31st December), on the Council's:
+To present to the Executive the third quarter's performance (up to 31st December), on the Council's:

 - General Fund

 - Housing Revenue Account

 - Housing Repairs Service

 - Capital Programmes

 And to seek approval for changes to the capital programmes.